-I have recently completed by DPhil in condensed matter theory, supervised by John Chalker.
-From Autumn, I will be based in UC Berkeley.
+I recently completed my DPhil in condensed matter theory, supervised by John Chalker.
+From Autumn I will be based in UC Berkeley.

 My research currently focuses on the behaviour of quantum-mechanical systems made up from strongly interacting particles.
 Ordinarily one finds standard thermal behaviour, but if the system is well-isolated from the environment there is another possibility: many-body localisation.
 Quantum systems in the many-body localised phase evade standard thermalisation.
-This difference in dynamics has signatures in energy spectra, which I have been studying for the last year [Phys.
+This difference in dynamics has signatures in energy spectra, which I have been studying for the last couple of years [Phys.
 Rev. X 11, 021051 and Phys.
 Rev. Lett.
 127, 026802].

 Before that I worked on frustrated magnets.
 These systems have many low energy states, a fact with strong implications for the dynamics at low temperatures.
 We developed a hydrodynamic theory of spin waves [Phys.
 Rev. B 101, 024413] with some interesting departures from the conventional Halperin-Saslow theory.
 Back further still, I worked with a group studying ultracold gases [Phys.
 Rev. A 99, 021601(R), see also Phys.
 Rev. Lett.
 126, 060402].

 Alongside research, I hold a stipendiary lectureship at St. Hugh's college; I have covered courses in mathematical methods, quantum mechanics, statistical mechanics and condensed matter [all for the MPhys].
 I have also tutored and organised the problem classes for quantum field theory [MMathPhys].